kevinknow/kevinknow/README.md

 - 🔭 I’m working on control algorithms between UAVs and UGVs.
 Recently, I am working on Multi-Agent Reinforcement Learning in the field of intelligent transportation.
 - 🌱 I’m worked as a RA at FAST Lab, Huzhou Institute of ZJU, Zhejiang, 2022.10-2023.04.
 - 🌱 I’m working as a RA at INTR System Hub, the Hong Kong University of Science and Technology, Guangzhou.
 - 💬 I am also interested in badminton, frisbee & music.
-You can check my website by https://kevinknow.cn
+You can check my website: https://kevinknow.cn

 - 📫 How to reach me: